 • Wider family members, who you do not wish to receive funds from your estate, becoming beneficiaries under the rules of intestacy.

 By creating a legally binding Will with the guidance of a solicitor, you decide who should receive your estate and how they should receive it.
 For more information, please take a look at our article on What Happens If Someone Doesn’t Have a Valid Will?

 NSS Legal are experts in estate planning and Will drafting.
 We can advise you through the process to ensure your wishes are correctly drafted so that your loved ones are taken care of.

-Please contact our specialist Will solicitors in London today for more information on any of the above!
+Please contact our specialist Will solicitors in Golders Green today for more information on any of the above!